Get Your Mental Health Support Letter Online

 Conditions This Letter Can Support

-Generalised anxiety disorder — anxiety letter from GP requests are common Depression PTSD OCD Bipolar disorder Panic disorder Social anxiety disorder ADHD Autism spectrum conditions Eating disorders Burnout / chronic stress Agoraphobia Specific phobias affecting daily life Adjustment disorder Emotionally unstable personality disorder (EUPD) Schizoaffective disorder
+Generalised anxiety disorder (GAD) Depression PTSD OCD Bipolar disorder Panic disorder Social anxiety disorder ADHD Autism spectrum conditions Eating disorders Burnout and chronic stress Agoraphobia Specific phobias affecting daily life Adjustment disorder Emotionally unstable personality disorder (EUPD) Schizoaffective disorder

 Your Rights — the Equality Act 2010 and Mental Health